Our Essential Services

 Festivals and Traditions in the US

 Although Halloween is not a federal holiday, it is very popular throughout the entire country.
 It was brought to the US by Irish immigrants, who used to celebrate the evening before the Catholic festival of All Saints’ Day.
-Once, it was all about remembering the souls that had not made it up to heaven and keeping the transience of earthly existence in mind.
+It was all about remembering the souls that had not made it up to heaven and keeping the transience of earthly existence in mind.
 It was probably this memento mori aspect that introduced the widespread use of skulls as the representative symbol, which was ultimately extended to include other symbols of death and decay.

 Thanksgiving (fourth Thursday in November)